Mercedes hit in 9th, Chisox top Tigers; La Russa ties McGraw - WTMJ

 Liam Hendriks (2-1) came in runners on first and second and two outs in the ninth and retired Niko Goodrum on a fly, preserving the tie.

-Eric Haase added a two-run shot to put Detroit ahead 8-7 and cap a six-run outburst.
+Eric Haase added a two-run shot to put Detroit ahead 8-7 and cap a six-run seventh.

 Turnbull threw just 56 pitches over four innings, allowing one run and two hits.
 The right-hander struck out four and did not walk a batter.
 But the Tigers lost to the White Sox for the 13th time in 14 games.